-Gastrointestinal disturbances are experienced by 10-30%

-of patients taking SSRIs.
+Gastrointestinal disturbances are experienced by 10-30% of patients taking SSRIs.
 Nausea may be reduced by taking the SSRI with food.
 Sertraline is more likely to be associated with diarrhoea than other SSRIs.
-The use of SSRIs is associated with an approximate three-fold increased risk of gastrointestinal bleeding.
-A proton pump inhibitor is recommended for older patients who are concurrently prescribed a SSRI with a non-steroidal anti-inflammatory drug (NSAID) or aspirin, or for patients with a history of gastrointestinal bleeding.
+The use of SSRIs is associated with an approximate three-fold increased risk of gastrointestinal

+Tools for assessing patients with depression